Warranty & Service··12 min read

 From Post-Purchase Gap to Lifecycle Intelligence

-The data captured through product registration does not exist in isolation.
-Every warranty registration, every product scan, every support interaction builds a picture of product lifecycle that manufacturers have historically never had.
-This is the broader argument explored in the product data you are not collecting — and recall readiness is perhaps the most urgent single argument for closing that gap.
+The owner data captured through digital product registration does not exist in isolation.
+Every warranty registration, product scan, and support interaction builds a longitudinal picture of product lifecycle that manufacturers have historically never had access to.
+Which products are in active use?
+Where are they deployed?
+Which owner segments engage with the brand after purchase?
+This is the broader argument explored in the product data you are not collecting — and recall readiness is the most urgent single reason to close that gap.
+The same registration that enables direct recall notification also enables early engagement, accessory cross-sell, installation support, and end-of-life communications.
+Understanding what happens in the first 30 days after product registration shows how much commercial value sits in that initial window.
+Recall readiness is the safety case.
+Revenue enablement is the business case.
+Both are served by the same underlying owner-identity capability.

 Competitors and Alternatives